inslichtruecken/gpx/allgemein/how-to-add-tracks.md

 ### Adding other pages to the Site

 In addition to the tracks you can add **further pages** to the site by adding `markdown` formatted files to the directory structure.
-A good place to store static pages is the subdirectory "general".
+A good place to store static pages is the subdirectory "allgemein".
 This page is a good example of such an additional page.
-Use the alyout template `general-page`, which provides the property 'title'.
+Use the layout template `general-page`, which provides the property 'title'.

 ```
 ---